Wild T & The Spirit Band: History, Songs, Tours

 Past Wild T & The Spirit Tour Dates

-Significant early moments were opening for Bon Jovi on an extensive 1993 Canadian tour and later reprising that role for Colin James and Joan Jett on a co-headlining bill in 1992.
+Significant early moments were opening for Bon Jovi on an extensive 14-date Canadian tour in 1993 and opening for Colin James.
+The band also co-headlined with Joan Jett in 1992.

-Other memorable Wild T & The Spirit performances over the decades include their first European tour in 1994 featuring 18 shows across Germany, Poland and Austria, competing at the 2008 International Blues Challenge in Memphis, touring across Denmark, Norway and Sweden in November 2006, and annual appearances at marquee fests like Outdoor Field Day & Music Festival, TD Sunfest, Orangeville Blues & Jazz Festival and more.
+Other memorable Wild T & The Spirit performances over the decades include their first European tour in 1994 featuring 18 shows across Germany, Poland and Austria, appearing on BBC Radio for the Paul Jones Blues Show (broadcast March 2006), competing at the 2008 International Blues Challenge in Memphis, touring across Denmark, Norway and Sweden in November 2006, and annual appearances at marquee fests like Outdoor Field Day & Music Festival, TD Sunfest, Orangeville Blues & Jazz Festival and more.

 More recent shows have seen them on a 2016 co-headlining bill in BC with blues guitarist Steve Fister, a 2022 tour across Western Canada and an all-Hendrix tribute set at the 2022 Kitchener Blues Festival.
-Their upcoming schedule includes Ontario dates in Toronto and Orangeville already.
+The band has performed thousands of club and festival shows and shared stages with Deep Purple, Grand Funk Railroad, Joe Bonamassa, Walter Trout, Rick Derringer, Kim Mitchell, Eric Sardinas, Uli Jon Roth, and Pat Travers.

 Where to Listen to Wild T & The Spirit’s Songs